EricFecteau/rust-data-analysis/src/1_start/data.md

 ## Styling

-Since there does not seem to exist a style guide for Polars, this guide will use the [R Tidyverse style guide](https://style.tidyverse.org/), when appropriate.
+Since there does not seem to exist a style guide for Polars, this book will use the [R Tidyverse style guide](https://style.tidyverse.org/), when appropriate.
 Since all variables on the LFS CSV files are uppercase, this script will modify the variables to be lowercase.
 You can run this code with `cargo run -r --example 1_2_2_styling`.

 ```rust
 === Rust 1_2_2_styling evcxr